eflautt/ga-data-science/lessons/lesson-15/readme.md

 ![](./assets/images/google-gingerbread.png)

 Both of these spikes re-occur on a fixed time-scale, making them seasonal patterns.
 While we may see other types of regularly occurring up or down swings (for examples growth vs recession year for economic trends), seasonal patterns should repeat on a fixed timescale or _period_.
 Repeated patterns that are aperiodic are known as _cycles_.
+While identifying aperiodic cycles are important, they are often treated differently that seasonal effects.
+Seasonal effects are useful for there consistency, the fact that last year's (quarters, months, etc.) data is useful as a predictor.

 Lastly, searches for 'iphone', have both a general trend upwards (indicating more popularity for the phone) as well as a spike in September, typically when Apple hosts its event to announce new versions